ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 The "webtransport" label identifies HTTP/3 used as a protocol for WebTransport:

 Value:

 : webtransport

-  Description
+Description:

 : WebTransport over HTTP/3

 Reference:

 : This document

 ## QUIC Transport Parameter Registration